Stress is a major aspect of the health problems plaguing people today. Did you know that over 90% of all illness is directly related to stress?

 It is said that spending time with animals is beneficial for your health.
 If you pat a dog for a couple of minutes, your body releases hormones that make you feel happy and can decrease the level of stress in your system.
 It is told that receiving the unconditional love of an animal plays an essential part in their ability to make their owners happy.

 The sense of smell bypasses the cognitive brain.
 Burn some aromatherapy oils such as cypress, lavender or rosemary.

 Relaxation techniques are a great form to help with stress management.
 Relaxation isn’t just about peace of mind or enjoying a hobby.
 Relaxation is a practice that decreases the effects of stress on your body and mind.
 Some good forms of relaxation are tai chi and yoga.

 Meditation is a wonderful way to calm your mind, and it has many good health benefits too.
-It might sound simple, but sitting quietly for ten minutes a day can really relief stress levels.
+It might sound simple, but sitting quietly for ten minutes a day can really relieve stress levels.
 If you’ve never tried meditation before, it’s worth a go.

-Reciting or listening a mantra can change your mood surprisingly quickly from down-in-the-dumps to uplifted and hopeful.
+Reciting or listening to a mantra can change your mood surprisingly quickly from down-in-the-dumps to uplifted and hopeful.
 If you chant regularly, sacred mantras also bring about deep transformation – they have sacred origins and meanings to do with all types of higher states of being.

 Get a massage